-My Mastodon and Twitter feeds have been full of people asking about how Germany’s new 49 Euro public transport ticket is going to work.
+My Mastodon and Twitter feeds have been full of people asking about how Germany’s new 49 Euro public transport ticket (also known as Deutschlandticket) is going to work.
 So here in this post I will try to give answers to all the frequently asked questions about the ticket!
-All of this is correct as of 7th November 2022 – as and when we know more I will update the post accordingly.
+All of this is correct as of 26th December 2022 – as and when we know more I will update the post accordingly.

 What is the 49 Euro Ticket?